Consumer Spending Expected to Slip Following Market Crash

 ″We’ve noticed a difference,″ said Mike Console, an employee at an Acura car dealership in Manhattan.
 The Acura is a luxury model manufactured by the Japanese automaker Honda.

-Some customers who had already placed orders ''are going into a holding pattern,'' Console said.
+Some customers who had already placed orders for Acuras ″are going into a holding pattern,″ Console said.

-However, Mercedes-Benz of North America has not seen any impact on its sales, company spokesman Fred Chapman said.
+However, Mercedes-Benz of North America has not seen any impact on its sales, said company spokesman Fred Chapman.

 At Christie Brothers Corp., in Manhattan’s fur district, customer traffic has been down 10 percent since the market’s collapse, said Constantino Christie, the company’s president.

-At Fred Joaillier, a jewelry firm on Rodeo Drive in Beverly Hills, Calif., customers are taking a wait-and-see approach on large purchases, but sales of smaller items haven't suffered, employee Sergio Baril said.
+At Fred Joaillier, a fine jewelry firm on Rodeo Drive in Beverly Hills, Calif., customers are taking a ″wait-and-see″ approach on large purchases, but sales of smaller items haven’t suffered, said employee Sergio Baril.

-And at the Thomas Cook Travel service in the World Trade Center, just a few blocks from Wall Street, vacation counselor Orly Jellinek said customers have made some cancellations they blamed on the market.
+And at the Thomas Cook Travel service in the World Trade Center, just a few blocks from Wall Street, vacation counselor Orly Jellinek said, ″we have had some cancellations″ that customers blamed on the market collapse.